CoRine65/library-js/README.md

     - With an event listener that finds the book using the data-id, removes it from the array, and re-renders the library.
 - Adds a Toggle Read button:
     - With an event listener that finds the correct book, calls .toggleRead() on it, and updates the display.

+----- Refactoring classes -----
+08.11.25
+- coming back to rewriting using classes instead.

++ what i did not understand: what am i refractor here since i already used a class for my books.
+A: The books are currently stored in an array, therefore we can make a separate Library class to hold the books.